 The Reasons for Designation include the following heritage attributes and apply to all elevations, unless otherwise specified, and the roof including: all façades, entrances, windows, chimneys, and trim, together with construction materials of wood, brick, stone, stucco, concrete, plaster parging, metal, glazing, their related building techniques and landscape features.

 Design and Physical Attributes

-The design and physical attributes support the value of the property as a late nineteenth century school representing the transition from Victoria to Beaux-Arts educational architecture occurring around this period.
+The design and physical attributes support the value of the property as an representative example of an early twentieth century Beaux-Arts school in Lindsay.